On May 12th, 1944 the legal contract for the formation of our fishermen-owned co-op was signed.

 The fishermen-owners of Seafood Producers Cooperative are some of the last producers of a pure, unadulterated wild protein caught using traditional fishing methods on this planet.
 And our co-op has been instrumental in preserving this unique way of life.

-Primary producers of real food, particularly fishermen, have had a long history of being taken advantage of.
+Primary producers of real food, particularly fishermen, have had a long history of being taken advantage of at the marketplace.
 Fishermen’s guilds started popping up well over 2000 years ago in the effort to protect fishermen from the whims of nature and markets.
 It is certainly possible that Jesus’s disciples formed part of a fishermen’s guild of a similar sort on the Sea of Galilee.
-All of these guilds and co-ops were formed with the intent to protect fishermen, but few have had the staying power of our co-op, which has been around for 75 years serving as a bulwark of the West coast fishing community because of a laser focus on quality products and service and serving the fishermen.
+All of these guilds and co-ops were formed with the intent to protect fishermen, but few have had the staying power of our co-op, which has been around since 1944, serving as a bulwark of the West coast fishing community because of a laser focus on quality products and service.

 More than a way for fishermen to take control of the profits from their catch, our Co-op became a community in which fishermen banded together in order to make their own destinies.

 It’s difficult to gauge the wake that our Co-op spurred on the West Coast fishing industry.
 Before our Co-op existed, fishermen had limited markets for their products.
 There were plenty of strikes among fishermen in southeast Alaska.
 Since our Co-op’s inception, there have not been any fishermen strikes in southeast Alaska.
 What our Co-op brought was a plant that the fishermen would eventually own themselves and the opportunity for fishermen to get more consistently fair prices.
 In other words, our Co-op became a way for fishermen to earn a living wage for their hard work of producing beautiful fish.